BES2016Workshop/guidebook/outline.md

 The YAML header is at the top of your file, it is delineated by three dashes (`---`) at the top and at the bottom of it.
 It is optional, but can be used to specify:

-* the characterstics of your document: the title, authors, date of creation.
+* the characteristics of your document: the title, authors, date of creation.
 * the arguments to pass to pandoc to control the format of the output as well as additional information such as the bibliography file and the formatting of the list of references.